-Both mind and body are evoked in this verse.
+This verse evokes both mind and body.
 The dust of the ground is the body.
 The breath of life is consciousness, the seat of the mind.
 These two elements are inseparable.
 They work together as a unit.
 Question: To which of these two elements does the brain belong?
-I’m referring to the physical organ in your head that can be weighed, scanned and measured.
+I’m referring to the physical organ in your head that can be weighed, scanned, and measured.

 We are going to use two analogies to reveal how to understand this mind-body issue.
 The first for breakthrough will be the drilling of the Channel Tunnel.
 The second for transformative will be a television.

 Breakthrough in the Channel Tunnel

 The 50.45 km Channel Tunnel was drilled deep in the English Channel seabed between Folkstone, (Dover) UK and Coquelles, (Calais) France.
 Drilling started simultaneously at both ends and met near the middle.
 This video shows the breakthrough with the French climbing through to the English side and the English climbing through to the French side.
 Of course, once they enlarged the hole, there were no sides.
 It was all one conduit.

 In the end, they drilled three tunnels.
 Two for trains, each going one way, and a third for safety and maintenance purposes.
 Here’s the analogy.
 The tunnel breakthrough allows for a free-flow of two different nations, French and English, exchange of different flags, different languages.
 Of course, all other nations can travel BOTH ways through the Chunnel.
 With mind and body, there’s a free-flow of information between two different entities; neshama and dust.

 Genesis 2:7 is the junction of mind and body.
 It is the point where God made the breakthrough and launched the free-flow of information between neshama and dust.